GBM from Mesa-25.1.0

 Installed Programs: None

-Installed Libraries: libgbm.so
+Installed Libraries: libgbm

 Installed Directories: /usr/share/drirc.d (contains workarounds for various applications, particularly browsers and games)